 Hexagon’s solutions integrate sensors, software, domain knowledge and customer workflows into intelligent information ecosystems that deliver actionable information.
 They are used in a broad range of vital industries.

-Hexagon (Nasdaq Stockholm: HEXA B) has more than $employees$ employees in $country$ countries.
+Hexagon (Nasdaq Stockholm: HEXA B) has more than 21,000 employees in 50 countries.
 Learn more at hexagon.com and follow us @HexagonAB.

 Today, right now, our work is shaping change across manufacturing, engineering, and geospatial landscapes – with information technologies empowering meaningful data and ideas to do their greatest good.